 /**

-* Step 1: Ensure we are inside a single post/page context.
+* Step 1: Ensure we are inside a single post/page type.

-* - is_singular() checks if we are viewing a single post, page, or custom post type.
+* - is_singular() checks if we are viewing a single post type.

 * - empty($post) ensures the global $post object is available.